Types of Degrees Economics Majors Are Getting

 |Education Level||Number of Grads|

 What Economics Majors Need to Know

-In an O*NET survey, economics majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to economics and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Economics Majors

 According to O*NET survey takers, a major in economics should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.